bright/new-www/content/blog/zk-snarks-in-substrate-part-1.md

 comments: true
 published: true
 ---
+# Zk-SNARKs with Substrate (Part 1)

 **In this article I would like to introduce you with the zk-SNARKs (zero-knowledge succinct non-interactive argument of knowledge) concept.
 First we are going to briefly describe what are the zero-knowledge proofs, what are the stages of creating them, which tools can be useful for generating the zk-SNARKs.
 Also, we will touch a little math behind them.
-I encourage you to visit our GitHub, where you can find a [repository](https://github.com/bright/groth16-verifier-pallet) for this article.
+I encourage you to visit our GitHub, where you can find a [repository](https://github.com/bright/zk-snarks-with-substrate) for this article.
 Let’s start with the definition of the zero-knowledge proof and then we will move to the zk-SNARKs.**

-Zero-knowledge proof is a method where one party (the prover) tries to “*convince*” the other party (the verifier) that a given statement is true, without revealing the solution.
-There are two types of proving systems:
+Zero-knowledge proof is a method where one party (the prover) tries to “*convince*” the other party (the verifier) that a given statement is true, without revealing the solution [^6].
+There are two types of proving systems[^2]:
 * **interactive** - where the prover and verifier exchange multiple messages with each other, until the verifier is convinced enough that the prover knows the given statement is true.
 * **non-interactive** - where the prover creates a proof and the verifier is able to run it and check if the given statement is true.
 Compared to the interactive version, there is only one message (proof) that is sent to the verifier and it can be run asynchronously.